Reemaalt/SecureUserHub-/README.md

 ## Project Structure

-- `index.html` - Main landing page
-- `vulnerable/` - Vulnerable version of the application
-- `secure/` - Secure version of the application
-- `js/` - JavaScript files for client-side functionality
+- `index.html` - Main landing page with  Vulnerable version of the application and  Secure version of the application both with  JavaScript functions for client-side functionality
-- `styles.css` - CSS styles for the application
 - `server.js` - Simple Express server with API endpoints
-- `data.json` - File-based storage (created when the server starts)